My Marconi III Experience

 First of all, I liked the new format.
 The qualifying of all cars took very little time.
 The driver would do a couple of laps until he felt comfortable with the car, then he announced to be ready and would do 2 timed laps.
 I haven't raced the cars because I had cars in every category.
 But I practiced with almost all of them.
 The Concours was also simple and fast.
 Took less than 1 hour.

-The Class A (Sports cars) was interesting, because most of the cars, to my surprise, had no traction.
+The Class A was interesting, because most of the cars, to my surprise, had no traction.
 Even my cars, which employ Indy-Grips, had no traction, it was like driving on snow.
 My cars in that class were really disappointing.
 Others had no grip either.
 The lotus 30 had several problems with contact.
 By far the ones that won 1, 2 and 3 were the best.
 Russell's TI-22 had a lot better grip in this track than on Buena Park's.
-His car had the pole, and given the new format, cars had to be -fast-out-the-box to get good qualifying.
+His car had the pole, and given the new format, cars had to be fast out-the-box to get good qualifying.
 I love this format.
 The old one (1-minute) did not award the fast, easy to drive cars on qualifying.

 Can't wait for next year.

-Luiz
+— Luiz